withaarzoo/LeetCode-Solutions/Algorithms/src/1509. Minimum Difference Between Largest and Smallest Value in Three Moves/Explanation/explanation.md

 Here's a step-by-step explanation with code snippets in each language:

-## 1. Define the Function and Input:
+## 1. Define the Function and Input

 Each code snippet defines a function named `minDifference` that takes an integer array `nums` as input.